COSC3020/tsp-held-karp-Countmooshroom/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+If you run this algorithm with $n$ elements, it will run the heldKarp() function $n$ times.
+Then, each of those will recursively run it $n - 1$ times, and so on until it hits the base case.
+However, if the function has already been calculated and stored in the cache, it doesn't have to evaluate it again.
+Thus, the algorithm will run for every subset of the n items, which is $2^n$ times.
+Therefore, the time complexity is $\Theta(2^n)$.

+Since this algorithm stores every answer in a cache, it will store $2^n$ items and thus have a memory complexity of $\Theta(2^n)$.